 Other practical functions include the isolation of the selection (toggle it via short-key i), framing all content (via short-key a), superimposing an information display (toggle via short-key d followed by another d), or the bookmarks which store camera positions.
 New bookmarks can be simply created by clicking on the bookmark icon.

 Furthermore, in the corresponding drop-down icons of the Viewport, zooming (changing the focal length) can be done by selecting one of the presets.

 Note: The CityEngine preferences (CTRL since some window managers catch the ALT key.) allow you change the mouse navigation schemes according to the schemes of other 3D applications.
 Linux users might want to change the modifier key mapping for navigation to

 The "Inspector" is the main tool for viewing and modifying CityEngine objects.
 Depending on the type of object selected, the inspector adapts its user interface to provide full access to the object's attributes.
 The inspector is invoked via ALT+I.in the main-menu, or by pressing

 For CityEngine layer objects such as shapes, the inspector shows all attributes and parameters of the object.
 If the object is associated with a rule file, the rule file is parsed and all rule parameters are available for modification.

 The start rule where generation will start can be entered in the "Start Rule" field.
 If this value does not match any rule in the rules file, no generation will take place.

 The inspector not only supports editing of single objects but also a collection of objects.
 Attributes that are unique across all objects are shown as-is.
 If some attribute has different values in the object collection, the attribute is marked as non-unique with the ? sign.
-Regardless of the uniqueness of attribute values, changing a value will apply this value to all objects in the collection.
-This allows for easy editing of large collection of objects.
+The Inspector will show the attributes of the lead object when multiple objects are selected.
+The lead object is always the most recent individually selected object.